raulpenaguiao/chocolate-game-solver/README.md

-Add a partition constructor for the $n \times m$ chocolate bar Adapt design so that big partitions are visible on screen
+Add a partition constructor for the $n \times m$ chocolate bar Adapt design so that big partitions are visible on screen Show which move is the winning move if position is winning Add explanation of the game

 # How to test website during development